 The Elected Officials Retreat, held annually for more than 20 years and cosponsored by the Office of the Chancellor, provides special opportunities for both substantive discussion and personal interaction.
 The goal of the retreat is to encourage dialogue on critical regional issues and open the lines of communication among elected officials from different levels of government and other community leaders.

 Work is central to the American way of life.
 Yet, in recent decades, the changing landscape of work has left a generation of people behind, with profound and lasting impacts on the nation’s culture and political environment.
 Looking ahead, the rapid advancement of disruptive technology may only exacerbate the problem, at least in the short term.
 Our program will carefully examine these anticipated changes and how they might impact work in our nation, state, and region.
 We will be led in this discussion by Sree Ramaswamy, a partner at McKinsey Global Institute, which earlier this year released a landmark report “Making It in America: Revitalizing US Manufacturing.”
+Dr. Mark Kamlet will follow this discussion with a presentation about the looming threat that large numbers of jobs will be lost to technological advances in the years ahead.

-Additionally, the United States has historically strived to uphold democratic principles, showing respect and honor for the rule of law and the role of civil discourse in American politics.
+Also, the United States has historically strived to uphold democratic principles, showing respect and honor for the rule of law and the role of civil discourse in American politics.
 However, in recent years, productive policy discussions have increasingly broken down, as individuals with differing political views have often seemed to be speaking across an ever-widening gulf.
 To examine this issue in greater depth, we will look at the impact of various trends in our democracy including increasing polarization, the rise of populism, and the dimishing role of facts and analysis in American public life.
 Speakers for this section include:

-- Micahel D. Rich, President and Chief Executive Officer, RAND Corporation
+- Micahel D. Rich, President and Chief Executive Officer, RAND Corporation.

 As in recent years, the event’s discussion may serve as a launching point for next steps for the Institute on the issues brought forward over the course of the two-day program.